This spot has been added by

 You reach Mnemba Island by boat, mainly from Nungwi, which is a 1h30 drive from Stone Town.
 It takes about twenty minutes to reach the snorkeling spot from Nungwi.
 Mnemba Island is a privately owned island with access restricted to guests of the luxurious &Beyond Mnemba Island.
 Tour guides will drop you off directly at the reef, which lies a few hundred yards from the small island.

-The full-day excursions (9am to 3pm) generally include a single snorkeling stop at Mnemba, as well as a lunch break on the beach and a chance to spot dolphins.
+Full-day tours (approx. 9am to 3pm) generally include a single snorkeling stop at Mnemba, as well as a lunch break on a nearby beach and a chance to spot dolphins.
 The price is about $60pp., all-inclusive.
 Half-day tours, approx. 9am to 1pm, starts from $45pp.
 You will have no trouble booking an excursion on the island.

 You enter the water from the boat: follow your guide’s instructions.